briley-lewis/charis-dpp/README.md

-CHARIS Data Processing Pipeline [documentation under construction!]
+CHARIS Data Processing Pipeline
 ===============================================================

 The CHARIS Data Processing Pipeline is a full end-to-end, supported pipeline for processing and analyzing SCExAO/CHARIS integral field spectrograph data cubes.
+This fork contains substantial improvements to the Mueller matrix model for CHARIS pol mode made by Kellen Lawson (kdlawson on GitHub), plus minor edits and updates from Briley Lewis (briley-lewis on GitHub)

 Requirements:
 -------------------------------
 - the distributed CHARIS-DPP package (available here)
-- an IDL license (code is not pre-compiled).
-Note that a future release (~late 2021) will be available in Python 3.
+- an IDL license (code is not pre-compiled)
 - the IDL Astronomer User's Library.  http://idlastro.gsfc.nasa.gov/
 - SAOImage/DS9 or similar image display program (STRONGLY recommended but not strictly required)